AnalyticSleuth/AdventureWorks-Analysis/README.md

 ### 📂 Repository Structure:
 - **📂 SQL/** – Optimized queries for data extraction, cleaning, and aggregation
+- **📂 Python/** – For exploratoration and organisation of data
-- **📂 Python-Notebooks/** – Jupyter notebooks for exploratory data analysis
+- **📂 Jupyter-Notebooks/** – Jupyter notebooks for exploratory data analysis
 - **📂 Data/** – Sample datasets used for testing
 - **📂 Visualizations/** – Graphs and charts generated from Python